Editor’s Note: This article is regularly updated to bring you relevant, up-to-date information.

 The equity crowdfunding deals on Republic are structured as SAFE (Simple Agreement for Future Equity) instruments.
 This means that the allocation of equity is based on a trigger event, such as an acquisition, IPO (initial public offering) or subsequent funding.
 A typical deal has a minimum investment of $100.

 So then, what are some of the interesting startups to invest in on Republic?
-Let’s take a look at seven:
+Let’s take a look at these seven:

 About one in five Americans live with some type of mental illness.
 But unfortunately, many do not receive help from qualified professionals.
 Some of the reasons include the costs and the access to convenient locations.